- What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 - 2016: $935

 To understand how much these bank account bonuses are worth, consider this.
-A standard high-yield savings account paying 2% interest would require $150,000 to generate $3,000 per year in interest.
+A high-yield savings account paying 2% interest would require $150,000 to generate $3,000 per year in interest.
 You can earn that same amount just by having $5,000 to $15,000 that you can dedicate solely to bank account bonuses.
 This makes bank account bonuses a great way to utilize cash that you don’t need (like your emergency fund), allowing you to earn 5% or more in interest per year with no risk of loss.
 Sure, it’s not entirely passive.
 But I think it’s well worth the effort.

 Bank account bonuses can be a little bit intimidating, especially if you’ve never done them before.
 In this post, I’m going to walk you through all of the information you need to know about bank account bonuses so that you can take advantage of them and start making some real money off your idle cash.

 What Are Bank Account Bonuses, How Do They Work, And Why Should You Do Them?

 The concept behind bank account bonuses is pretty simple.
-Just like any other business, banks have to spend money in order to acquire new customers.
+Just like any other business, banks have to spend money to acquire new customers.
 One obvious way that banks do this is by running advertisements.
 Another less obvious way is by offering signup bonuses to new customers – basically paying people to open up an account with them.